boy4ik7/Wrist-watch/README.md

 - Stopwatch;
 - Timer;
 - Alarm;
-- Language change (English, Russian, Ukrainian).
+- Language change (English, Ukrainian, Russian).

 #### <a href="https://wokwi.com/projects/369043834902791169">Emulation of the project</a>